-Dhurandhar 2 review: Ranveer Singh’s powerhouse act meets Aditya Dhar’s top-notch direction | Bollywood Life
+Dhurandhar 2 Review: Ranveer Singh’s powerhouse act meets Aditya Dhar’s top-notch direction | Bollywood Life

 The film features a strong cast- Ranveer Singh, Sara Arjun, R Madhavan, Sanjay Dutt, and Arjun Rampal, with each character fitting well into a story driven by tension.
 Ranveer Singh returns as Hamza with the same intensity the franchise is known for, while the supporting actors add depth who show their skills better through their dialog-based scenes than through their action-based scenes.
 Visually, the film looks polished, with carefully shot scenes and a background score that builds tension smoothly without overpowering the moments from the very start.

-Ranveer battles it out in search of his sister and looks intense as it unfolds his beast mode.
+Ranveer's Jaskirat battles it out with the enemies in search of his sister.
+He looks intense as it unfolds his beast mode.
 There's a blood bath as Jaskirat goes all out in a fit of rage.
-After 21-years-old jaskirat finds his sister; however, due to political pressure, he gets jailed.
-His father is hanged by the goons of the MLA is killed.
+After the 21-year-old Jaskirat finds his sister, he rescues her; however, due to political power, he gets imprisoned.
+His father was hanged by the goons of the MLA.
 His sister is being raped brutally and murdered.
-But unfortunately, Jaskirat gets sentenced to jail.

-The story moves to 2002, where Jaskirat is being transferred to another jail, where he meets Ajay Sanyal, and that's where his training as Hamza begins.
+The story moves to 2002, where Jaskirat is being transferred to another jail, where he meets IB Chief Ajay Sanyal (R Madhavan), and that's where his training as Hamza begins.

 The film keeps going into the complex realm of espionage and counterterrorism.
 The storyline centres on an undercover Indian agent who enters Pakistan and gets involved in the complex crime and political network of Karachi.
 He must contend with ongoing danger, shifting loyalty, and tough enemies at every turn as the quest progresses.